satuhyva/Git-ja-GitHub-kurssi/README.md

 We are prompted to add a merge message.

+### No conflicts:

-If changes were made in both MASTER and BR-2 so that both changes can be directly ADDED to ancestor, the "recursive" merge strategy is followed and nyw content of both MASTER and BR-2 is included in the merged commit object.
+If changes were made in both MASTER and BR-2 so that both changes can be directly ADDED to ancestor, the "recursive" merge strategy is followed and new content of both MASTER and BR-2 is incorporated into the merged commit object.

+If there are changes made to same files in both MASTER and BR-2 (compared to ancestor), there will be a merge CONFLICT.
+Conflict needs to be resolved.
+When looking into files (git ls-files -s) (after the git merge command, files is STAGING AREA), each modified file is present in 3 copies marked with numbers 1, 2 and 3.
+Meaning of these numbers?
+1: Common ancestor version.
+2: Version in MASTER (receiving branch).
+3: Version in BR-2 (that we want to merge to MASTER).
+Git command "cat /<file name>" will display contents of the file (in working directory) with the issue to be resolved (= combination of the previous versions).

+### Resolve merge conflict:

+Conflict can be resolved for example with nano editor.
+(Just modify the file to keep the content you wish).

+After resolving conflict, "git add \n<file name>"  to stage the resolved file (add resolved file from working directory to staging area)!

+Conflict can also be resolved in VS Code (offers options on how to proceed, for example accept incoming changes (from BR-2)).
+Also remember to add to staging area.

+When all conflicts have been resolved, git status shows that "all conflicts fixed but you are still merging".
+Just add "git commit".